apache/couchdb-nano/README.md

 const alice = nano.db.use('alice');
 ```

 Under-the-hood, calls like `nano.db.create` are making HTTP API calls to the CouchDB service.
 Such operations are *asynchronous*.
-There are two ways to recieve the asynchronous data back from the library
+There are two ways to receive the asynchronous data back from the library

 1) Promises